vinistock/sail/README.md

 Enable/Disable a new feature, turn ON/OFF ab testing for new functionality, change jobs' parameters to tune performance, you name it.

-It can either serve as an admin control panel or user settings, depending on how you wish to apply it.
+It can either serve as an admin control panel or user settings, depending on how you wish to apply it, and comes with a dashboard for changing configuration on the fly.

 ## Installation
 Add this line to your application's Gemfile: